What is a Panel Interview?

 Big Interview provides insight into the 12 best questions to ask at the end of a job interview in this post.

-Perhaps the biggest pitfall of all during panel interviews is the temptation to play to one-panel members.
+Perhaps the biggest pitfall of all during panel interviews is the temptation to play to only one panel member.
 Sometimes, it’s the quiet panel members — the ones who are silently watching and taking notes — that have the most hiring influence.